 For anyone who is into fitness, gymnastics or aging gracefully, I present An Overview of Geriatric Gymnastics.
-Below you’ll find links and descriptions of all of the articles I’ve written in the series, including the strategies this middle-aged woman uses to defy the clock.
+Read about the strategies this middle-aged woman uses to defy the ticking clock.

 I am a gymnastics addict

 This article was written in my early 40’s as I was really gathering steam in my training.
 It tracks my entry into gymnastics as an adult, and how it quickly developed into a cult-like passion.
-While I will never be elite athlete or an Olympian, I have found an athletic spirit that will carry me much further in my life.
+While I will never be elite athlete or an Olympian, I have found an athletic spirit that will carry me for years.

 Age is just a number